 Excel Certification and Certificate Program Overviews

 A certificate program in Excel introduces basic and intermediate topics about the software program.
-Currently, Microsoft offers an office specialist certification for information workers who are required to have an in-depth knowledge of Excel.
-Expert and master certifications are also available for candidates who have an advanced understanding of the Excel software program.
+Currently, Microsoft offers an office specialist certification for information workers who are required to have an in-depth knowledge of Excel, and expert and master certifications are also available for candidates who have an advanced understanding of the Excel software program.

 - Basic Microsoft Excel skills